 - Type of inspection

-- Cell phone number of the person that will be walking the inspection site
+- Cell phone number of the person who will be walking the inspection site

-- E-mail the address of the person that will be walking the inspection site
+- Email address of the person who will be walking the inspection site

 - Method of video call you intend to use (Google Duo, FaceTime, or Microsoft Teams)

-- Your inspector will give you an approximate time window that your inspection will take place.
+- Your inspector will give you an approximate time window in which your inspection will take place.